 Our management continues to be committed to the implementation of remediation efforts to address all identified material weaknesses, as well as to foster continuous improvement in our internal controls.
-These remediation efforts, summarized below, are implemented, in the process of being implemented or are planned for implementation, and are intended to address the identified material weaknesses and enhance our overall financial control environment.
+These remediation efforts, summarized below, are implemented or are in the process of being implemented, and are intended to address the identified material weaknesses and enhance our overall financial control environment.